How to Clean an Enameled Cast Iron Dutch Oven

 Firstly make sure your cookware is cool before you start cleaning.
 Handwashing with warm soapy water is recommended.

-Stuck food residue can be removed using nylon pads or scrapers.
+Stuck or crusty food residue can be removed using nylon pads or scrapers.
 No metal utensils or metal cleaning pads as they will scratch your porcelain enamel coating.

 Top Tip – My favorite way of avoiding burnt-on food is to use parchment paper liners.
 Especially when cooking any dish which involves fruit like applesauce or desserts they really do stop the food from sticking to the inside of the Dutch oven.
 Check out the one I use the most at Amazon Lodge cast iron cleaner.